Gears 5 interview — Rod Fergusson explains the story, characters, accessibility, and ending

 GamesBeat: You wanted to make this a Gears for a new generation of players, do you think?

 Fergusson: We wanted to keep the people who’ve been playing.
-Much like Star Trek and the Next Generation–I jokingly call this Gears: The Next Generation.
+Much like Star Trek and the Next Generation — I jokingly call this Gears: The Next Generation.
 It was just a way to take a different approach to the storytelling and the character development.
 Previously we had very iconic characters.
 You understood them immediately in two words.
 Sports hero, anti-hero, science guy.
 They were very quick, iconic archetypes.

 When you look at modern storytelling, things are more grey.
 They’re a bit more nuanced than that.
 We wanted to have characters that had more nuance to them, so that we could go different places with them.
 It means they’re not quite as instantly recognizable out of the gate, what sort of personality and archetype they fit into.
 But it makes for a more interesting, nuanced, and sophisticated journey.